-The field is still in the process of developing a regulatory framework for impact investing.
+The field is still in the process of developing a regulatory framework.
 Engaging in this practice now would include you among the early adopters.
-If this aligns with your appetite for risk, you can start impacting investing immediately.
+If this aligns with your appetite for risk, you can start impact investment immediately.

 New to impact investing?
 Review the Case Foundation’s primer.

-This publication from Investing for Good provides guidelines on the various steps of impact investing, from identifying and vetting an opportunity to deal-making and evaluating impact.
+This publication from Investing for Good provides guidelines on the various steps of impact investment, from identifying and vetting an opportunity to deal-making and evaluating impact.

 The Toniic Impact Portfolio Tool is an Excel-based resource for you to classify investment types and their potential for impact so you can build your impact investing portfolio.